 The file ascii.h is a header that defines symbolic names for all the control codes and, for MS-DOS systems, all of the alternate keys such as arrows and function keys.
 The comments explain how to use these values.

 I have created a preprocessor called generate which is available as a shar file or as a compressed tar file.
-Here is the readme file and here is the man page.
+Here is the readme file.

 I have modified PyGres95 and make it available as PyGreSQL.

 I have a chapter in the book "Software Solutions in C" by Dale Schumacher, Academic Press, ISBN: 0-12-632360-7.
-It includes a discussion of and the source for cash.c and cash.h.
+It includes a discussion of and the source for cash.c.
 This code is the base for the MONEY type in PostgreSQL RDBMS.

 Watch this space for more source as I get around to cleaning it up and putting it here.